 You May Want to Think Twice Before Taking Melatonin.

 A tablet of melatonin before bed could be more harmful than helpful.
-Despite being one of the most popular alternatives to sleeping pills, such as Ambien, a new study shows that taking too much can increase your insomnia as well as cause some harmful side effects.
+Despite being one of the most popular alternatives to sleeping pills, such as Ambien, a new study shows that taking too much melatonin can actually be keeping you awake as well as causing some harmful side effects.

 Humans naturally create melatonin.
 As the sun sets, levels naturally rise, signaling the brain to catch some much needed zzz’s.
 Despite this natural occurrence, insomnia still exists.
 Many resort to synthetic pills to battle restlessness.